-This publication may contain information that relates to the regulation of workers compensation insurance, motor accident compulsory third party (CTP) insurance and home building compensation in NSW.
+This publication may contain information that relates to the regulation of workers compensation insurance and motor accidents third-party (CTP) insurance in NSW.
 It may include details of some of your obligations under the various schemes that the State Insurance Regulatory Authority (SIRA) administers.

-However to ensure you comply with your legal obligations you must refer to the appropriate legislation as currently in force.
+However, to ensure you comply with your legal obligations you must refer to the appropriate legislation as currently in force.
 Up to date legislation can be found at the NSW Legislation website legislation.nsw.gov.au

 This publication does not represent a comprehensive statement of the law as it applies to particular problems or to individuals, or as a substitute for legal advice.
 You should seek independent legal advice if you need assistance on the application of the law to your situation.
+This material may be displayed, printed and reproduced without amendment for personal, in-house or non-commercial use.

-SIRA, Level 14-15, 231 Elizabeth Street, Sydney NSW 2000
+The State Insurance Regulatory Authority, Level 14-15, 231 Elizabeth St, Sydney NSW 2000

+CTP Assist 1300 656 919.
 Website www.sira.nsw.gov.au